Tired of ads?

-The reed pipe playing Pan is all about music and dancing.
-He and the rest of the kids in this clique are always either playing instruments in the parking lot after school, singing loudly in the hallway between classes, or breaking it down in the lunchroom.
+These kids are all about music and dancing.
+They're either playing instruments in the parking lot after school, singing loudly in the hallway between classes, or breaking it down in the lunchroom.
 They've got a need to express themselves, and nothing makes them happier than when everyone joins in.
-That means you, Shmoopers.
+Come on, Shmoopers—join in!

-The Sirens are definitely the bad girls of this popular clique.
+The Sirens are definitely the bad-girls of this popular clique.
 Most of the other members are all about using music to inspire joy and inspiration in those around them.
 The Sirens, on the other hand, like to use music to cause death and destruction by luring sailors to their deaths on jagged rocks.
-(Hmm, not as awesome.)
+Hmmm, not as awesome.

-This Greek hero is the greatest musician of them all, and is said to be the son of the Muse Calliope.
+This Greek hero was the greatest musician of them all, and was said to be the son of the Muse, Calliope.
 He basically invented the job of rock star.
 Among other things, he's famous for saving his fellow Argonauts from the Sirens' song by drowning out their voices with a song of his own.

-Orpheus's brother was a musician, too.
+Orpheus' brother was a musician, too.
 Actually, he was said to have been one of Orpheus's first music teachers.
-(Well done, big bro.)
+Well done, big bro.
 Linus was also the musical tutor of young Heracles, but that ended up being the job that killed him.
-Unfortunately for Linus, Heracles had an awful temper even when he was a kid: he cracked Linus on the head with Linus's own lyre after the music teacher corrected him.
-(Ouch.)
+Unfortunately for Linus, Heracles had an awful temper even when he was a kid: he cracked him on the head with Linus' own lyre after Linus corrected him.
+Ouch.

-Apollo is the god of music itself and is said to be a master of the lyre.
-Among his many other duties, he leads the choir of the Muses.
+Apollo was the god of music itself and was said to be a master of the lyre.
+Among his many other duties, he was said to lead the choir of the Muses.
 Clearly, this dude was in the music club.

-This famous messenger of the gods may not be the god of music, but he did invent the lyre.
-That makes him a pretty important member of this clique if you ask us.
-Hermes also happens to be Pan's dad, and we're guessing the little goat-god got some of his music skills from him.
+This famous messenger of the gods may not have been the god of music, but he did invent the lyre.
+That makes him a pretty important member of his clique if you ask us.

 This lady is a Mesopotamian goddess of music who did a lot of mournful wailing with the goddess Ishtar when she lost her love, Tamuz.